Alan Mackworth

 Alan Mackworth is a professor emeritus in the Department of Computer Science at the University of British Columbia.
 He is known as "The Founding Father" of RoboCup.
-He is a former president of the Association for the Advancement of Artificial Intelligence (AAAI) and former Canada Research Chair in Artificial Intelligence from 2001 - 2014.
+He is a former president of the Association for the Advancement of Artificial Intelligence (AAAI) and former Canada Research Chair in Artificial Intelligence from 2001 to 2014.

 Education

-Mackworth was educated at University of Toronto (B.A.Sc.), Harvard University (A.M.) and University of Sussex (D.Phil.).
+Mackworth was educated at the University of Toronto (B.A.Sc.), Harvard University (A.M.) and University of Sussex (D.Phil.).

 Research

 He works on constraint-based artificial intelligence with applications in vision, robotics, situated agents, assistive technology and sustainability.
 He is known as a pioneer in the areas of constraint satisfaction, robot soccer, hybrid systems and constraint-based agents.
 He has authored over 100 papers and co-authored two books: Computational Intelligence: A Logical Approach (1998) and Artificial Intelligence: Foundations of Computational Agents (2010).

 RoboCup

 Mackworth proposed and built the world's first soccer-playing robots, which led to the development of robot soccer as the premier global platform for multi-agent robotic research through the International RoboCup Foundation, where he has been honoured as "The Founding Father".
 Robot soccer as a challenge problem has great scientific significance.
 It has now become a standard test environment for cross-testing research ideas: a forum for evolving theories of multi-agent systems.
 Through regular international RoboCup tournaments many research teams of students and professors compete and cooperate in the development, testing and evolution of new theories and new algorithms.